-Let me just say that, before we even get into all of this, if you want the best kind of color, it really is best to see a professional.
-They are trained in how to not only give you great results but how to treat your hair so that there is as little damage as possible.
-With all of that being said, because I am someone who enjoys doing my own hair, I’d be lying to you if I said that I haven’t dyed my hair at home far more than I’ve paid someone else to do it.
-And over the years, through a bit of trial and error, I’ve figured out a few things that absolutely must be done to prep my tresses; that’s what I want to share with you today.
+Let me just say that, before we even get into all of this, if you want the best kind of color, it is best to see a professional.
+They are trained to not only give you great results but also treat your hair so that there is as little damage as possible.
+With all that being said, because I enjoy doing my own hair, I’d be lying to you if I said that I hadn’t dyed my hair at home far more than I’ve paid someone else to do it.

-So, if you’re seriously contemplating stopping by your local beauty supply, drug or even grocery store to get some color that comes in a box, here are some things that you absolutely must do if you want your hair to stay healthy once your at-home job is done.
+And over the years, through a bit of trial and error, I’ve figured out a few things that must be done to prepare my hair for at-home dye.
+So, if you’re seriously contemplating stopping by your local beauty supply, drug, or even grocery store to get some color that comes in a box, here are pre-color haircare tips for curly hair you absolutely must do if you want your hair to stay healthy once your at-home job is done.

-1. Deep Condition Your Hair (the Wash Day Before”>
+1. Deep Condition Your Hair (the Wash Day Before)

-It’ll be rare for you to see me write an article about how to take care of your hair and I won’t mention the importance of deep conditioning it.
-One of the main reasons why it’s such a good idea (especially for curly-textured hair”> is because it deeply hydrates your tresses.
-Since permanent dyes that contain ammonia (more on that in a bit”> can really dry your hair out, you need to prep your strands beforehand, so that there won’t be quite as much damage to them.
-That’s why you should definitely make sure that you deep condition your hair the wash day prior to the day you plan on dyeing it.
-And my “deep condition”, I mean, allow the conditioner to penetrate for no less than 90 minutes.
-That might seem like a long time but after you color-treat your hair, I promise that you’ll notice a real difference because you took this step.
+It’ll be rare for you to see me write an article about how to take care of your hair, but I won’t mention the importance of deep conditioning it.
+One of the main reasons why it’s such a good idea (especially for curly-textured hair) is because it deeply hydrates your tresses.
+Since permanent dyes that contain ammonia (more on that in a bit) can really dry your hair out, you need to prep your strands beforehand so that there won’t be quite as much damage to them.

 2. Wash Your Hair Three Days Prior